cmoore/cmoore.github.com/_posts/2012-04-05-so-you-want-to-learn-haskell.markdown

 title: The not so obvious stuff.
 tagline: and the stuff that will mysteriously explode.
 description: Some gotchas when setting up a new Haskell and Cabal development environment.
+category: haskell
-keywords: cabal, haskell, ghc, cabal install
+keywords: [cabal, haskell, ghc, cabal install]
 ---

 So you want to start writing some haskell?
 Here's some of the stuff that's not completely obvious when you are setting up a dev environment.